danielrriggs/danielrriggs.github.io/content/Confidence vs Ego.md

 A lot of the times we'll stack things in our favor; this may lead to success, but it actually reinforces insecurity.

 *Examples:*
-	*1) The nice guy.
+- *The nice guy.
 Has fear to ask girl out.
 Does lots of nice things to stack the deck so that when he does ask her out, she'll say yes.
 He gets friendzoned (probably due to emanating insecurity).
 This experience can cause a negative feedback loop (reinforces nice guy behavior so that next time he is even nicer).*
-	*2) Someone who cheats in a game.
+- *Someone who cheats in a game.
 The more they cheat, the more they have to rely on cheating to win the game & the more insecure they become in their skill in the game.*

 *More examples:*
-	*- Medical school / ivy league school environment - when a person go from an environment (high school) where they're ranked highly to an environment where they're average, suddenly they aren't the smartest person in the room anymore & their [[confidence]] comes crumbling down.
+- *Medical school / ivy league school environment - when a person go from an environment (high school) where they're ranked highly to an environment where they're average, suddenly they aren't the smartest person in the room anymore & their [[confidence]] comes crumbling down.
 Their [[confidence]] was never real; it was [[Ego]].*
-	*- [[Imposter Syndrome]] - when someone feels they don't belong.
+- *[[Imposter Syndrome]] - when someone feels they don't belong.
 They may objectively be doing well, but they don't feel like they belong.
 It happens to people who become very successful very quickly.*

 Success leads to [[Ego]]. [[Confidence]] comes from surviving failure.